Ireland overturns abortion ban in landslide vote - Journal du Cameroun

-Ireland voted by a landslide to ditch its strict abortion laws in a landmark referendum hailed by Prime Minister Leo Varadkar on Saturday as a “quiet revolution”, triggering scenes of jubilation in Dublin.
+Ireland voted by a landslide to ditch its strict abortion laws in a landmark referendum that Prime Minister Leo Varadkar said had finally lifted decades of stigma and shame.

-Final results showed more than 66 percent of voters in what has been a traditionally staunchly Catholic country backed repealing the constitutional ban on terminations.
+More than 66 percent of voters in what has been a traditionally staunchly Catholic country backed repealing the constitutional ban on terminations, triggering scenes of tearful jubilation in Dublin on Saturday after a divisive and often emotional campaign.

 Hugging, celebrating, singing and cheering wildly, thousands crammed into the courtyard of Dublin Castle, where the official result was declared, chanting “Yes!
 Yes!
 Yes!”

-“Wonderful, wonderful, today is wonderful!” said Eileen Shields, wearing a sticker reading “We made history”.
+“Wonderful, wonderful, today is wonderful!” said 65-year-old Eileen Shields, who had been ostracised for falling pregnant outside of marriage when she was 18.

-She said she was ostracised by her friends and the Church when she got pregnant outside of marriage as a teenager 46 years ago.

-“I’m here because I’m 65 and in 1972 Ireland wasn’t a nice place to be when you were 18 and pregnant and on your own,” she told AFP.

-Wearing “Repeal” tops and “Yes” badges, the crowds celebrated as the verdict was announced, waving Irish flags and placards reading “Thank you”, with love hearts on.
+The crowds cheered and popped champagne corks as the result was announced.
+Women and men wearing “Repeal” tops and “Yes” badges waved Irish flags and placards reading “Thank you”, with love hearts on.

+Speaking through tears, Stasia Clancy, 64, said: “This is like an explosion of the repression and the suppression of the last 100 years.”

 At Dublin’s RDS count centre, 40-year-old nurse Ruth Bowie wept at the results.